 Each state can make its own choice about whether to license (or certify) polygraph examiners.
 Some states have no rules whatsoever, while other states are very strict about internships, procedures, etc.

 Texas used to be strict.
-But it did away with its licensing via law changes in 2021.
+But it did away with its licensing requirement in 2021.

 I’m currently licensed in Louisiana, North Dakota, and Tennessee.
-As such I also have direct polygraph capabilities in 3 home states, reciprocal in 4 other states, and can conduct polygraphs in all 24 other states not requiring a license.
+As such I have direct polygraph capabilities in those home states, reciprocal in 4 other states, and can conduct polygraphs in all 24 other states not requiring a license.

 If your polygraph issue is related to sexually-based topics, it is also great to have someone who is trained specifically in sexually-related polygraph work.
 In Texas, this would be by attending the Joint Polygraph Committee on Offender Testing's initial training and continuing education.